Sure, but SimpleOCR usually returns poor results with screen captures.

 If you have a scanner and want to avoid retyping your documents, SimpleOCR is the fast, free way to do it.
 The SimpleOCR freeware is 100% free and not limited in any way.
 Anyone can use SimpleOCR for free–home users, educational institutions, even corporate users.

 If your documents have multi-column layouts, non-standard fonts, tables, poor quality or digital camera images, you will not have much success with applications based on free and open source engines like SimpleOCR and Tesseract.
 You will need a commercial OCR application to get an accurate read.
-Our OCR Guide compares desktop and server OCR solutions from several […]
+Our OCR Guide compares desktop and […]

 Thank you for choosing SimpleOCR–the royalty-free OCR engine!
 These instructions will tell you the basics of how to integrate SimpleOCR into your application.